 Follow codingdays here.

-Jessica Walsh is co-owner of the design studio Sagmeister & Walsh in NYC.
-Already a well-known personality in her industry, this graphic designer/art director and illustrator has almost half a million followers on her Instagram.
+Jessica Walsh is the founder of a creative agency called &Walsh in NYC.
+Already a well-known personality in her industry, this graphic designer/art director and illustrator has over half a million followers on her Instagram.
 Her dramatic and exciting concepts provide the push that young designers need to create their own unique art.

 Follow Jessica Walsh here.